 Jerrie Daniels waited for an Uber to pick her up early Tuesday after casting her vote.
 She had to figure out how to get to her new precinct this morning, an added hurdle and costly expense.

 “I was sort of counting my money,” Daniels said.
 She also didn’t feel like she had enough information to vote for candidates and issues beyond the biggest races.
 The back-to-back storms and the hurdles they created didn’t change how she voted, but they “solidified,” she noted, her decisions at the ballot box.
-“I’m an American descendent of Black slaves,” she said.
+“I’m an American descendant of Black slaves,” she said.
 “The election for me means a big change.
 A better life.”

 Tara Gonzalez agrees that much is at stake.
 The 47-year-old mother of two got emotional in the parking lot of the Cuban Civic Club voting site about what the election could mean for her and her family.
 “It’s so personal,” she said.
 “I have a 17-year-old daughter and a 13-year-old son.
 And to me, it’s their rights, their future.”

 Gonzalez, a former teacher and union organizer, said she has been worried that the one-two punch on her community would negatively impact how people would vote, particularly on a local initiative that would increase property taxes to finance higher salaries for public school teachers and staff.
 “So many people were hurt by [the storms],” she said.
-“How can they possibly consider more… to afford a tax on their home?”
+“How can they possibly consider more … to afford a tax on their home?”

 Elsewhere in Tampa, Victory Baptist Church is serving as another new polling location.
 Parking spots remained hard to come by all morning, lines of cars gridlocked on adjacent roads.
 A lifelong Floridian, Bill Butler lives down the street.
 The storms brought high winds, severe rain, and a deadly storm surge that slammed his Ballast Point neighborhood and damaged his house, as well as his typical voting precinct.
 “They moved us here after all that area was pretty much water,” said Butler.